rschmehl/awesco.eu/content/authors/ashwin-candade/_index.md

 # (1) One sentence about your function (for academic staff) and then another sentence about your role(s) within the training network
 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---
-Ashwin Candade is a Marie-Skłodowska-Curie Fellow and PhD candidate with the Delft University of Technology, working with EnerKíte, Berlin.
-Following his bachelors degree in Mechanical engineering from SRM University, Chennai, he worked for about 2 years at the National Aerospace Laboratories, India.
+Ashwin Candade is Marie-Skłodowska-Curie Fellow at EnerKíte GmbH, Berlin, working with Dr. [Alexander Bormann](/authors/alexander-bormann/) and [Maximilian Ranneberg](/authors/maximilian-ranneberg/), and at Delft University of Technology, working with Dr. [Roland Schmehl](/authors/roland-schmehl/).
+Following his BSc in Mechanical engineering from SRM University, Chennai, he worked for about 2 years at the National Aerospace Laboratories, India.
 He then came to TU Delft, where he did his Masters in Aerospace Engineering, in the Flight Performance and Propulsion track.
 For his master thesis, he performed an experimental aerodynamic and aeroacoustic investigation into the interaction effects between a rotor slipstream and a trailing pylon.
-His research interests include multidisciplinary optimisation, simplified aerodynamic and structural models and knowledge based systems.
+His research interests include multidisciplinary optimization, simplified aerodynamic and structural models and knowledge based systems.